dariokl/reql/README.md

 Extension is not published yet , but source code can be compiled and added to your chrome browser.

 ```
-npm run buil
+npm run build
 ```

-After the build
+After the build runs successfully you should see `build` folder now.

 Go to chrome://extensions/.
 At the top right, turn on Developer mode.
 Click Load unpacked.
-Find and select build folder that has been created in root file.
+Find and select `build` folder that has been created in root file.

 # How does it work ?